A2C-SMCP/tfsm/README.md

 lump2.state
 >>> 'liquid'

-# custom events as well as auto transitions can be dispatched to all models
+# custom events as well as auto tfsm can be dispatched to all models
 machine.dispatch("to_plasma")

 lump1.state